John Dillinger

 John Herbert Dillinger (/ˈdɪlɪndʒər/; June 22, 1903 – July 22, 1934) was an American gangster during the Great Depression.
 He commanded the Dillinger Gang, which was accused of robbing twenty-four banks and four police stations.
 Dillinger was imprisoned several times and escaped twice.
-He was charged with but not convicted of the murder of East Chicago, Indiana, police officer William O'Malley, who shot Dillinger in his bulletproof vest during a shootout; it was the only time Dillinger was charged with homicide.
+He was charged with but not convicted of the murder of East Chicago, Indiana police officer William O'Malley, who shot Dillinger in his bulletproof vest during a shootout; it was the only time Dillinger was charged with homicide.

 Dillinger courted publicity.
 The media printed exaggerated accounts of his bravado and colorful personality, and described him as a Robin Hood-type figure.
 In response, J. Edgar Hoover, director of the Bureau of Investigation (BOI), used Dillinger as justification to evolve the BOI into the Federal Bureau of Investigation (FBI), developing more sophisticated investigative techniques as weapons against organized crime.

 After evading police in four states for almost a year, Dillinger was wounded in a gunfight and went to his father's home to recover.
 His Michigan hideout was in Charlevoix, Michigan.
 He returned to Chicago in July 1934 and sought refuge in a brothel owned by Ana Cumpănaș, who later informed authorities of his whereabouts.
 On July 22, 1934, local and federal law-enforcement officers closed in on the Biograph Theater.
 When BOI agents moved to arrest Dillinger as he left the theater, he attempted to flee but was fatally shot; the lethal use of force by the agents would eventually be ruled justifiable homicide.

 Early life

 Family and background

 John Dillinger was born on June 22, 1903, at 2053 Cooper Street, Indianapolis, Indiana, the younger of two children born to John Wilson Dillinger (1864–1943) and Mary Ellen "Mollie" Lancaster (1870–1907).
-His paternal grandfather, Mathias Dillinger, immigrated to the U.S. in 1854 from Gisingen, a village of Wallerfangen in the Saar Region of Prussia due to poverty and fears of conscription.
+His paternal grandfather, Mathias Dillinger, immigrated to the U.S. in 1854 from Gisingen, a village of Wallerfangen (near Dillingen/Saar) in the Saar Region of Prussia due to poverty and fears of conscription.

 Dillinger's parents had married on August 23, 1887.
-His father was a grocer by trade and, reportedly, a harsh man.
+His father was a grocer and reportedly a harsh man.
 In an interview with reporters, Dillinger said that his father was firm in his discipline and believed in the adage "spare the rod and spoil the child".
 His mother died in 1907, just before his fourth birthday.

 That same year, Dillinger's older sister Audrey married Emmett "Fred" Hancock, in a marriage that produced seven children.
-She cared for her brother for several years until their father remarried in 1912 to Elizabeth "Lizzie" Fields (1878–1933); they had three children.
+She cared for her brother for several years until their father remarried in 1912 to Elizabeth "Lizzie" Fields (1878–1933) with whom he had three children.